Skip to navigation

 ...from the bastions of the Jodhpur Fort one hears as the gods must hear from Olympus, the gods to whom each separate word uttered in the innumerably peopled world below, comes up distinct and individual to be recorded in the books of omniscience.

-If that's the case then I wouldn't like the job of Recorder of the Books of Omniscience: to slip into the flowery English of a man famous for drug experiments and a strange first name, what I heard was a calamitous cacophony of chaos from crashing clutches to crowded chowks and clopping cows.
-I idly wondered if Huxley had ever been to the Golcumbaz, as Forster had: now that is a real ear on infinity.
+That's as maybe, but what I heard from the battlements was a calamitous cacophony of chaos from crashing clutches to crowded chowks and clopping cows.
+I idly wondered if Huxley ever visited the Golcumbaz, as Forster did; now that is a real ear on infinity.

 I'm currently travelling around India and have found your website really helpful and bloody funny as well!